Fittonia albivenis: Description

 Fittonia albivenis is a creeping evergreen perennial growing to 15 cm high, with lush green, ovate leaves, 7 to 10 cm long, with accented veins of white to deep pink and a short fuzz covering its stems.
-Small buds may appear after time where the stem splits into leaves.
-There are also forms in which the nervatura is carmine-red.
 Flowers are small with a white to off-white color.

 Cultivation

 The species is used as an ornamental plant that requires fertile soils or substrates based on peat.
 It is best kept in a moist area with mild sunlight, although it does not demand much light, and temperatures above 55 F. As such, in temperate locations it must be kept under glass as a houseplant.

 It must be watered regularly.
 Without water for a few days, it is known to "faint" but is easily revived with a quick watering and resumes its healthiness.
 Fittonia albivenis is known to be hard to grow, so it is best bought at a nursery then cared for.
 Its spreading habit makes it ideal as groundcover.

-Numerous cultivars have been selected, of which the Argyroneura Group and the Verschaffeltii Group have gained the Royal Horticultural Society's Award of Garden Merit.
+Numerous cultivars have been selected, falling into two cultivar groups, the Argyroneura Group (formerly F. argyroneura, F. verschaffeltii var. argyroneura) with silver to white veins, and the Verschaffeltii Group (formerly F. verschaffeltii) with pink to red veins, both of which have gained the Royal Horticultural Society's Award of Garden Merit.